ericnishio/ericnishio.github.io/_posts/2016-05-03-unit-test-react-redux-components.md

-The only difference between these two exports is that the Redux-connected component is decorated to receive its props through Redux, whereas the base component only assumes that it will eventually receive the props.
+The only difference between these two exports is that the Redux-connected component is decorated to receive its props through Redux, whereas the base component only assumes that it will receive the props somehow.
 Naturally, the Redux-connected component will be used by the real application whereas the pure, base version can be used in unit tests.